-We completed adoption of our 2 year old girl from China last summer.
+We completed the adoption of our two year old girl from China last summer.
 She is our 4th child.
 Busy.

 At any rate, here are some projects that I hope to finish sometime in 2018:

-- Finnex Planted + 24/7 SE Light Review: I got this light in hopes that it would be a good candidiate for those looking for a light upgrade for the Spec V. The draw to this product is the ability to change the light color and the light intensity, which would allow people to turn up or down the intensity to match what plants they have (unlike the Planted + which has one intensity).
-The light may be good for larger aquariums, but it doesn’t work well at all for a smaller aquarium like the Spec V. I’ll write a review that will outline the pros/cons and pass on a Spec V specific wishlist that hopefully Finnex will look at.
+- Finnex Planted + 24/7 SE Light Review: I got this light in hopes that it would be a good candidate for those looking for a light upgrade for the Spec V. The draw to this product is the ability to change the light color and the light intensity, which would allow people to turn up or down the intensity to match what plants they have (unlike the Planted + which has one intensity).
+The light may be suitable for larger aquariums, but it doesn’t work well at all for a smaller aquarium like the Spec V. I’ll write a review that will outline the pros/cons and pass on a Spec V specific wishlist that hopefully, Finnex will look at.

-- Seneye Reef Monitor Review – Light Test: I got the Seneye Reef Monitor primarily for it’s ability to be used as a light meter.
-I plan on testing the lights I have on hand to compare their intensity and possibly show the color spectrum they put out.
-I’ll test the following: Finnex Planted+, Finnex Planted + 24/7 SE, original Spec V (Pre 2016), updated Spec V (post 2016).
+- Seneye Reef Monitor Review – Light Test: I got the Seneye Reef Monitor primarily for its ability to be used as a light meter.
+I plan on testing the lights on hand to compare their intensity and possibly show the color spectrum they put out.
+I’ll test the following: Finnex Planted+, Finnex Planted + 24/7 SE, original Spec V (Pre 2016), updated Spec V (post-2016).
 Maybe I’ll get around to testing the lights I have for the Spec III.
-Somewhere along the way I will write a review on the Seneye device.
+Somewhere along the way, I will write a review on the Seneye device.

 Other things I can hope to get to this year:

 - In-Line CO2 Diffuser: I’m currently using an in-tank CO2 diffuser.
 It’s working well, but I’d like to see if I can fit an in-line CO2 diffuser in the pump section between the pump and outlet.
 It will be challenging to get it all connected and fit into that section along with the heater.